Conifers of Malaga, Spain

 It also reminded me of our second visit to Spain, when we were hosted by (at that time) the only two American Conifer Society members in Spain, Mr. and Mrs. Luis Basté and Mr. and Mrs. Josep Vilaseca.
 Thanks to our common love of conifers, we are now good friends with these two ACS member families and are looking for them to visit us this year.

-A Spanish Sojourn
+The Spanish Sojourn

 After a drive of about an hour, we arrived at the Albas’s summer estate in the mountains.
 Along the way, we learned that they are civil engineers and are working on a proposal to build the fourth longest tunnel in the world, in Colombia.
 It was fascinating to learn that a portion of the road and tunnels that we were traversing were designed by the family business.
 Upon arrival, we were invited inside and treated to an array of Spanish cheeses, ham, fruit and wine.